FuelLabs/fuel-specs/specs/events/processing.md

   - `type`: The source of the event, e.g. Contract
   - `address`: address of contract generating the event, or null otherwise
   - `events`: list of event types this handler function is interested in
+  - `start_block`: integer, nullable. block height at which the indexer should start processing events. null to start at beginning.
   - `handler`: string name of the wasm event handler

 Example: